Social Media Marketing

 What Does a Social Media Manager Do?

 A social media manager is responsible for developing a social media strategy and executing social campaigns.
 They're also responsible for developing, honing and managing a brand's voice and identity on social media.
 As mentioned, no two social media managers will have the same responsibilities, so no two days will look the same for a many social media managers.
 The role is dynamic and requires context switching, which is part of the appeal for most social media managers.
-However, the tasks typically executed by a social media manager include:

 • Copywriting.